 Dr. Alan Ross

 The son of a former rural veterinarian in Iowa, Dr. Alan Ross graduated from Iowa State University and began practicing veterinary medicine in 1978.
 He opened Companion Animal Clinic in Roseburg in 1982.
 The clinic has been in its current location since 1994.
 Dr. Ross specializes in treating dogs and cats, and is particularly interested in orthopedics and internal medicine.
 From his earliest days in practice, Dr. Ross has found it rewarding not only to treat patients, but also to work with their owners to achieve optimal health for their pets.
 He thrives on the ever-evolving aspects of veterinary medicine.
 The support and skills of his staff enable him to foresee many positive and productive years ahead at Companion Animal Clinic.
 He can honestly say he looks forward to going to work every day.
-He and his wife, Tricia, share their home with three very personable schipperkes, Zoe, Raven and Vixen.
+He and his wife, Tricia, share their home with three very personable schipperkes, Raven, Vixen and Hector.
 When not at work, he enjoys fishing, gardening, traveling, and tending to his flock of more than two dozen chickens.

 Dr. Suzy Hartman